typesupply/opentype-cookbook/readme.md

 ## Lookups

-Lookups are structured line this:
+Lookups are structured like this:

     lookup ExampleLookup1 {
         # rules